Medial-EarlySign/MR_Wiki/Medial Tools/Model Checklist/index.md

-# Model Checklist
-- Samples distribution over time - #controls, #cases for each year, each month
-- Bootstrap on validation set (AND prefered future time set).
-On future time set also asset performance on same patients
-    - Performance in different years, months - AUC and other measurements
-    - Performance in different time windows
-    - Performance on different age groups, sex, important comorbidities (diabetes, COPD, CVD)
-    - Minimal membership period, with\without important lab tests if relevant
-- Calibration assesment - on same samples as bootstrap
-- ButWhy analysis
-    - Global feature importance with\without grouping of signals
-    - Single features contribution analysis - for the important features, mean score, outcome, and shapley value contribution for each feature value bin
-- Coverage/Lift on risk groups in different PR cutoffs.
-For examle how many COPD patients with hospital admission we have (prevalence), and how much out of them are captured in top x,y,z PR cutoffs (coverage)
-- Print matrix - mean feature value and CI/STD for each feature - look for outliers and unreasonable numbers - can be done on large test/train matrtix
-- Matrix differences over the years - take several years and compare
-    - Check score distribution on several years
-    - Build propensity model to differentite between different years and see which features changes
-- Fairness /Bias analysis
-    - wihtout matching:different sex, age groups, insurance, race, socio-demographic info?
-    - with matching of important features "clinical", or accepted for explanations
-- External Validation on different datasets
-- Compare to simple baseline model - compare not only performance, but also the flagged patients to understand who the model flags - ButWhy on the population differences
-- Sensitivity analysis to noise:
-    - Noise in lab values
-    - Shifting of dates
-    - Missing values - removing lab values

-**Check the model has cleaners on all signals**

-Applying on new dataset without labels for validation:

-- Test matrix difference from training repository matrix - compare feature moments with [TestModelExternal](../TestModelExternal.md) and\or try to train propensity model.
-  - Also compare score distribution + score distribution after matching important factors.
-- Test ButWhy importance on the test set - compare with training repo
-- Stats of outliers from cleaners

-## Test Kit for validation of models Under some stage: Development, External with labels, Silent_Run:
-In this Tools git repository: [https://github.com/Medial-EarlySign/MR_Tools](https://github.com/Medial-EarlySign/MR_Tools) under for example: $MR_ROOT/Tools/AutoValidation.
-In Windows: U:\Alon\MR\Tools\AutoValidation
+# Model Validation Checklist

+## Data Distribution and Performance
+- Analyze sample distribution over time: count controls and cases by year and month.
+- Perform bootstrapping on the validation set (and preferably on a future time set).
+For the future set, also assess performance on the same patients.
+    - Evaluate performance (AUC and other metrics) across years, months, and time windows.
+    - Assess results by age group, sex, and key comorbidities (e.g., diabetes, COPD, CVD).
+    - Check minimal membership period and presence/absence of key lab tests, if relevant.
+- Assess calibration on the same samples used for bootstrapping.

+## Model Analysis
+- Conduct ButWhy analysis:
+    - Examine global feature importance, with and without grouping signals.
+    - Analyze contributions of individual features: for important features, report mean score, outcome, and Shapley value for each value bin.
+- Evaluate coverage and lift for risk groups at various PR cutoffs.
+For example, determine the prevalence of COPD patients with hospital admissions and the proportion captured in top x, y, z PR cutoffs.
+- Print feature matrix: report mean and CI/STD for each feature to identify outliers or unreasonable values (can be done on large test/train matrices).
+- Compare matrices across years:
+    - Analyze score distributions over multiple years.
+    - Build a propensity model to differentiate between years and identify changing features.

+## Fairness and Bias
+- Assess fairness and bias:
+    - Without matching: compare across sex, age groups, insurance, race, and socio-demographic factors.
+    - With matching: control for important clinical or explanatory features.

+## External and Baseline Validation
+- Validate externally on different datasets.
+- Compare to a simple baseline model: assess not only performance but also which patients are flagged.
+Use ButWhy analysis to understand population differences.

+## Sensitivity and Robustness
+- Perform sensitivity analysis:
+    - Add noise to lab values.
+    - Shift dates.
+    - Remove lab values to simulate missing data.
+- Ensure the model applies cleaning procedures to all signals.

+---

+## Applying to New Datasets Without Labels
+- Compare test matrix to training repository matrix: check feature moments using [TestModelExternal](../TestModelExternal.md) or train a propensity model.
+    - Also compare score distributions, both raw and after matching on key factors.
+- Run ButWhy importance analysis on the test set and compare with the training repository.
+- Report statistics on outliers detected by cleaning procedures.

+---

+## Test Kit for Model Validation
+For models in development, external validation with labels, or silent run, see the tools in this repository: [https://github.com/Medial-EarlySign/MR_Tools](https://github.com/Medial-EarlySign/MR_Tools), for example under `MR_Tools/AutoValidation`.